tobyjaguar/Uniswap-V3-APIs/README.md

 * COALESCE returns the first non-null value in its arguments.
 * LAG accesses data from a previous row in the ordered set.

 So, if there's no data for a particular timestamp, it uses the close price from the previous timestamp.
 This ensures a continuous data series without gaps.
+The query is also resilient to null data in the event that the close price is null, the extrapolated data is also then null.

 ### Commands